 - Computerized tomography (CT).
 Using special X-ray equipment, your doctor obtains images from many different angles and joins them together to show cross-sectional images of the brain and skull.
 CT scans can reveal abnormalities in brain structure, including narrowed, overstretched or broken blood vessels and past strokes.

 No treatment is needed for transient global amnesia.
-It resolves on its own and has no confirmed aftereffects.
+It resolves on its own and has no known lasting effects.